CraftAcademyLabs/ca_course/guides/native_javascript.md

 ## Wrap up

-In this tutorial, we defined the Document Object Model, accessed the `document` object, and used JavaScript and the console to update properties of the `document` object.
+In this guide, we defined the Document Object Model, accessed the `document` object, and used JavaScript and the console to update properties of the `document` object.

-For more in-depth information on the Document Object Model, review [the documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) on the Mozilla Developer Network.
+For more in-depth information on the Document Object Model, review [the documentation - (https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) on the Mozilla Developer Network.

-## What You’ll Learn

-The best way to learn to code is by writing a lot of code.
-But where do you start?
-How do you choose when to learn what?
-And what happens when you get stuck?

-Join our JavaScript Fundamentals course.

-* DOM manipulation, injection, and traversal
-* How to transform and edit strings, arrays, and objects
-* ES6 essentials
-* How to structure and organize code
-* How to save data locally
-* Ajax and HTTP
-* How to work with APIs
-* How to write JavaScript plugins
-* Framework-free web apps
-* How to easily write cross-browser compatible code
-* Working with polyfills
-* JavaScript performance tricks